eduardocamaratta/macos-lockstate-observer/README.md

 ## Planned Improvements

-* Installation script
+* Installation script.
-* Express server to be able to access the data locally on webpages, temporarily while it's not sending to Firestore.
+* Express server to be able to access the data locally on webpages, temporarily while it's not sending data to the cloud.
-* Add possibility to send recorded data to Firestore via REST API
+* Add possibility to send recorded data to Firestore via REST API.